Code-Interfaces/.github/profile/README.md

 ## Project

-The primary objective of this course is to collaboratively create a comprehensive repository of new tools or new ways of using existing tools.
-Each student will design and develop their own tool, followed by staging it within its intended context of use.
-Students are required to produce a video documentation of at least 5 minutes, showcasing their tool.
-This video should be seen as an opportunity to reinterpret your tool in a new medium; feel free to edit and approach it as if you are creating an entirely new video piece inspired by your tool.
+The primary goal of this course is to collaboratively build a shared repository of new tools—or new ways of using existing ones.
+Each student will design and develop a tool of their own, then stage it within its intended context of use.

+As part of this process, you’ll create a video documentation of your tool, with a minimum runtime of five minutes.
+Think of this not just as documentation, but as a creative reinterpretation—an opportunity to reimagine your tool through a new medium.
+Feel free to approach the video as its own standalone piece, inspired by and responding to your project.

-Throughout the semester, alongside our discussions on assigned readings, you will also be responsible for generating prompts that are relevant to your project.
-This will help guide your creative process and enhance the overall learning experience.
+Throughout the semester, in parallel with our discussions of assigned readings, you’ll also be responsible for generating prompts that relate to your evolving project.
+These prompts will serve as both catalysts and companions to your creative process, deepening your engagement and contributing to our collective exploration of tools and their possibilities.

 ## Toolbox of Friction